 Brett DiNovi, BCBA

 Brett DiNovi is a Board Certified Behavior Analyst and the CEO of the largest award winning behavioral consulting group of its kind on the East Coast of the United States.
-Brett DiNovi & Associates (BDA) deploys over 350 consultants serving NJ, NY, DE, PA & internationally through the use of remote video consultation.
+Brett DiNovi & Associates (BDA) deploys over 450 consultants serving NJ, NY, DE, PA, CA, ME, and internationally through the use of remote video consultation.
 Brett has the unique and distinguished experience of studying the principles of applied behavior analysis under the rigorous scrutiny of both Dr. Julie S. Vargas (formerly Skinner) and Dr. E.A.
 Vargas at West Virginia University's internationally recognized program.
 For the past 27 years, Brett has used behavior analytic principles to create large-scale change across school districts and businesses using the principles of organizational behavior management (OBM).
 Brett has been a consultant in Morgantown WV, an instructor at West Virginia University, a guest lecturer at numerous universities, a speaker on multiple Comcast Newsmakers TV programs, an expert witness in due process hearings, a contributing writer for online blogs, has publications in the Journal of Applied Behavior Analysis, and has been in executive leadership positions across schools and residential programs nationwide.
-In addition to an award from South Jersey Biz Magazine for "Best Places to Work," & an award for "Best of Families" in Suburban Magazine, & and the distinguished "Top Ranked U.S. Executives" award, Brett's proudest accomplishment is being a role model and father for his daughter and two stepchildren.
+In addition to an award from South Jersey Biz Magazine for "Best Places to Work" and an award for "Best of Families" in Suburban Magazine, as well as the distinguished "Top Ranked U.S. Executives" award, Brett's proudest accomplishment is being a role model and father for his daughter and two stepchildren.

 Matt Linder, BCBA

-As the Executive Vice President, Matt provides both operational & clinical leadership to the entire organization which includes NJ, Eastern PA, Northern Delaware, NY, and worldwide via remote video consultation.
+As the Executive Vice President, Matt provides both operational and clinical leadership to the entire organization which includes NJ, Eastern PA, Northern Delaware, NY, ME, CA, and worldwide via remote video consultation.
 Matt executes the principles of organizational behavior management (OBM) on a daily basis both within the organization and across schools.
-He draws experience from behavior analytic work with adults and children in residential, school and vocational settings.
+He draws experience from behavior analytic work with adults and children in residential, school, and vocational settings.
 With experience providing clinical services to individuals with behavioral needs added to the years of experience living with a sister on the autism spectrum, Matt is able to analyze and approach various behavioral scenarios with a unique insight.
-As a Certified Safe and Positive Approaches trainer, he exhibits particular expertise in managing individuals in crisis situations, creating therapeutic behavior change, training parents and staff members on behavior plans, function-based interventions, and matching appropriate behavior principles to individual situations.
+As a Certified Crisis Trainer, he exhibits particular expertise in managing individuals in crisis situations, creating therapeutic behavior change, training parents and staff members on behavior plans, function-based interventions, and matching appropriate behavior principles to individual situations.
 Within a comprehensive knowledge of behavioral analytic principles, Matt expresses more specific interest in secondary principles of behavior change procedures, alternative methods of functional behavior assessment, matching law, and transfer of stimulus control.

 Pierre Louis, BCBA